Case Study: Clean GTA Home Hit by Bed Bugs from Neighbouring Unit

 - Inside personal belongings, clothing piles, books, and furniture

-The infestation was so extensive that we witnessed live bed bugs crawling along ceiling fixtures, under rugs, and emerging from behind photo frames on the wall.
+The infestation was so bad that we witnessed live bed bugs crawling along walls, under rugs, on chairs, and behind photo frames on the wall.
 The bed bugs had even created their own path through a wall, making their way into the furnace room, as they were drawn by the consistent heat emitted by the furnace.
 This provided the perfect warm environment for them to nest and multiply.
 It was one of the most advanced structural infestations we had ever seen in a residential unit.
-This infestation did not only affect one house but threatend everyone connected by structure.
+This infestation did not only affect one house but threatened everyone connected to it.

 Immediate Action Required: Cleanup Before Control